Zachary-Sheen/startup/notes.md

 ## Service Deliverable Notes
 For this part I learned how to setup a service using NodeJS and express and implemented mutliple service endpoints to make my app work while being able to securely contain information in my backend.
 I learned a lot about different endpoints such as get, post, put, and delete, which I used in my application to make the service available to the front end.
 I also learned how to configure vite to allow me to debug the service in my development environment.

+## Database Deliverable
+For this part I learned how to setup a MongoDB database and then connect to it locally so I can store different types of information in it.
+Also, I learned how to filter the database to gather different types of information that I parse in my back end.
+Setting the database up and switching the endpoints over to call MongoDB was somewhat easy and very useful.